-- The individual sitting upright is in an active dynamic posture rather than a passive collapsed position.
+- The individual sitting upright is an active posture rather than a passive collapsed position.

 - Facilitation of independence in sitting and other motor activities encourages confidence and can improve the child's access to the curriculum in the school environment.

 - Thoracic, abdominal and pelvic spaces are maximized resulting in improved lung and internal organ function and circulation.

-- Retraction of the shoulder girdle into the neutral position means that upper limb tasks and fine motor activities are facilitated allowing self care activities, such as meals, washing and dressing, writing, computer work, hobbies and playing games, are also more easily performed.
+- Retraction of the shoulder girdle into the neutral position means that upper limb tasks and fine motor activities are facilitated allowing self care activities, such as meals, washing and dressing, and writing, computer work, hobbies and playing games to be more easily performed.